 Another bonus: The fat-focused diet helped people maintain better insulin sensitivity, too.
 Not so with the high-carb diet, which seemed to encourage body fat to relocate to people's bellies.

-- Q What should I know before I try a Mediterranean diet?
+- Q What are two important components of a Mediterranean diet?

 - Q What are the possible benefits of the Mediterranean diet?